Side-by-side comparison of payday loan vs salary advance options for emergency cash

 Quick Answer

-As of July 2025, a salary advance is almost always cheaper than a payday loan.
+A salary advance is almost always cheaper than a payday loan.
 Payday loans carry an average APR of 391%, while most employer salary advances charge zero interest.
 Choose a salary advance if your employer offers one; turn to a payday loan only as a last resort with a clear repayment plan.

 The payday loan vs salary advance debate comes down to one thing: cost.
-Payday loans are third-party products with fees that translate to triple-digit annual percentage rates — the Consumer Financial Protection Bureau reports the typical payday loan fee is $15 per $100 borrowed, equal to a 391% APR on a two-week loan.
+Payday loans are third-party products with fees that translate to triple-digit annual percentage rates.
+The Consumer Financial Protection Bureau reports the typical payday loan fee is $15 per $100 borrowed, equal to a 391% APR on a two-week loan.
 A salary advance, by contrast, is an early release of money you have already earned.

 How Does Each Product Actually Work?

 A payday loan is a short-term, high-cost loan from a third-party lender, repaid in a lump sum on your next payday.
-A salary advance is an arrangement — through your employer or a payroll-linked app — that gives you early access to wages you have already earned.
+A salary advance is an arrangement, through your employer or a payroll-linked app, that gives you early access to wages you have already earned.

 Payday lenders typically require a post-dated check or electronic debit authorization.
 The full loan balance plus fees is withdrawn automatically when your paycheck arrives.
-Because the repayment window is so short, borrowers who cannot repay in full often roll the loan over, triggering additional fees.
+Because the repayment window is so short, borrowers who cannot repay in full often roll the loan over, triggering additional fees each time.
 You can learn more about how that trap compounds costs in our guide to payday loan rollover rules and what lenders must disclose.

 Salary advances work differently.
 Employer-sponsored programs deduct the advanced amount from your next paycheck at no interest.
-Earned Wage Access (EWA) apps such as DailyPay, Even, and Branch charge small flat transfer fees — typically $1 to $3 per transaction — rather than interest.
+Earned Wage Access (EWA) apps such as DailyPay, Even, and Branch charge small flat transfer fees, typically $1 to $3 per transaction, rather than interest.

 Key Takeaway: Payday loans charge fees equal to a 391% APR on average, according to CFPB data, while employer salary advances and EWA apps typically cost $1–$3 per use — a structural cost difference that makes the advance the clear winner when available.